Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 If you follow a route, there is a bonus – the climb feature.

 Dura determines and isolates the climbs from your GPX file and shows a special screen to give more climb-specific information when you attack them on the road.
-This is one of the newer must-have features for keen cyclists, and companies must provide their flavour of it to be taken seriously.
+This is one of the newer must-have features for keen cyclists, and companies must offer their own flavour to be taken seriously.

 Coros has a minimum viable product here.
-The definition of a climb (length, gradient, inclusion of flats) is not configurable.
-Furthermore, this feature doesn’t work any of the time you free-ride without a route – for me, that’s 95% of the time.
+The definition of a climb (length, gradient, and inclusion of flats) is not configurable.
+Furthermore, this feature doesn’t work any of the time you freeride without a route – for me, that’s 95% of the time.
+Per Coros documentation, this remains the case in May 2026: the climb feature still requires a loaded route and is not available in freeride.

-You’ll have to make your call to whether this is useful for your kind of riding.
+You’ll have to make your call on whether this is useful for your kind of riding.
 For me, it’s almost useless.

 Coros Dura – Previous Models and Review of the History